-Introducing Manihera to Indigenous customs and values
+Introducing Manene to Indigenous customs and values

-The Asia Pacific Discipleship Trust is concerned that our new migrants (Manihera) evaluate Maori culture and customs from negative stereotypes in the media.
+The Asia Pacific Discipleship Trust is concerned that our new migrants evaluate Maori culture and customs from negative stereotypes in the media.

 We want to change this perception.
-We are now inviting Manihera to attend a Hui in Turangi as the guest of the local Iwi and the Trust Board of the APDT where they can experience Whanaungatanga, Manaakitanga, Kawangatanga, and the Ho Kainga of Tuwharetoa.
+We are now inviting Manene to attend a Hui in Turangi as the guest of the local Iwi and the Trust Board of the APDT where they can experience Whanaungatanga, Manaakitanga, Kawangatanga, and the Ho Kainga of Tuwharetoa.

-Many Manihera cannot understand the Treaty Settlement process and think that somehow Maori are being favoured as citizens of Aotearoa.
+Many cannot understand the Treaty Settlement process and think that somehow Maori are being favoured as citizens of Aotearoa.
 This sometimes creates an envious spirit and contributes to marginalisation of new migrants.